complete the square

 is the only solution to the equation, but the equation has this solution twice.
 A double root.

 The previous two examples illustrated that quadratic equations can have two or one solutions.
-The next example illustrates that a quadratic equation can have no real solutions.
+And, a quadratic equation can have no real solutions.

 The above example illustrates that there must be numbers missing from the real numbers.
 We normally expect equations to have solutions.